 They do not require grooming and no hair issues.
 However, their skin is sensitive and needs to be taken care of.

 Skinny Guinea Pig has a very sweet personality, they socialize well they are very loving and friendly.
-Some people may not like it because of their appearance but the ones who want the personality they go for the Skinny.
+Some people may not like it because of their appearance but the ones who want the personality go for the Skinny.
 The baby skinny pig looks so adorable.

 Silkie Guinea Pig

 Silkie and Peruvians guinea pig is very much alike as they have similar coats and long straight hair.
 But they are distinguishable as they differ in body shape and size.
-And the most unique feature the Silkie is that the hair over their head grows backward directing towards its back which in Peruvian is very messy as their hair grows in a dismantled directions.
+And the most unique feature of the Silkie is that the hair over their head grows backward directing towards its back which in Peruvian is very messy as their hair grows in a dismantled direction.

 This unique style of the Silkie makes it more appealing and groomed naturally.
-But some may also prefer the messy hair.
+But some may also prefer messy hair.